 Application of the UK Code

 The Board acknowledges that Said Darwazah holding the positions of Chairman and Chief Executive and the continuation of Independent Non-Executive Directors who have served more than nine years require explanation under the UK Corporate Governance Code (the "Code") which is detailed below.
-Other than in these instances, Hikma was in full compliance with the Code during 2015-16.
+Other than in these instances, Hikma was in full compliance with the Code in 2016.

 Chairman and Chief Executive position